Music and visuals

 - Women are usually scantily clad to show their bodies to the usual male audience.
 This links with Laura Mulvey's theories of the male gaze and voyeurism.

-- Men are shown in large numbers to signify power and strength in numbers e.g. he is part of a group, popular and not a social outcast.
+large numbers to signify power and strength in numbers e.g. he is part

-- Female hip hop artists such as Nicki Minaj show their fierceness and power by using their sexuality to their advantage.
+- Female hip hop artists such as Nicki Minaj show their fierceness and power by using their sexuality to their advantage.- Money, cars and jewellery are also used heavily in the mise-en-scene, to show wealth, power and ultimately status.

 - Usual reference to parties, drinking, drugs and sex to appear 'cool' to the young urban audience.